 I love writing in particular, whether that be in my dumb journal, some fiction, or on wine, and along the way I’ve earned a scholarship to attend the 2014 Wine Bloggers Conference.
 I’ve also become a Certified Sommelier in 2014 by the Court of Master Sommeliers, which is pretty cool.
 Talking about wine is fun, so I’ve also held my own tastings and seminars on wine.
 Contact me for drunk schooling!

-I’ve also recently taken WSET’s Level 1 sake course, and I’m currently in the midst of the California Wine Appellation Specialist (CWAS) certification program.
+I’ve also recently taken WSET’s Level 1 sake course, and in late 2017 I’ve earned both the Certified Sherry Wine Specialist certification and the California Wine Appellation Specialist (CWAS) certification with honours.
 Party.

 I’m currently involved with a startup in San Francisco that revolves around the molecular reconstruction of wine.